Greeble3D/bible_databases_deuterocanonical/sources/en/1-enoch/1-enoch.md

 g.
 There shall be salvation unto them, a goodly light.

 i.
-And for all of you sinners there shall be no salvation, j But on you all shall abide a curse.
+And for all of you sinners there shall be no salvation,
+j.
+But on you all shall abide a curse.
 [5:7a] But for the elect there shall be light and joy and peace,
 b.
 And they shall inherit the earth.